aiven/devportal/docs/products/kafka/kafka-connect/getting-started.rst

 Getting started
 ===============

-To create an Aiven for Apache Kafka® Connect service, you must have existing Aiven for Apache Kafka® running services in your project.
-If your project doesn't have any Aiven for Apache Kafka services, you must create one before attempting to create an Aiven for Apache Kafka Connect service.
+To create an Aiven for Apache Kafka® Connect service, make sure you have existing Aiven for Apache Kafka® running services in your project.
+If your project doesn't have any Aiven for Apache Kafka services, you must :doc:`create one <../platform/howto/create_new_service>` before attempting to create an Aiven for Apache Kafka Connect service.

-To create an Aiven for Apache Kafka® service, log in to the console using your email address and password, and follow the steps in the :doc:`Getting Start with Aiven for Apache Kafka section </docs/products/kafka/getting-started>`.
+To create an Aiven for Apache Kafka® service, log in to the Aiven Console using your email address and password.
+Follow the steps in the :doc:Getting Started with Aiven for Apache Kafka section </docs/products/kafka/getting-started>.

-Aiven services are managed in the Aiven `web console <https://console.aiven.io/>`__ .
-When you first log into the console with your email address and password, you will see the **Services** view, which shows you all the services in the currently selected project.

 .. _apache_kafka_connect_dedicated_cluster: